This post is sponsored by NOW®. All opinions are my own.

 Musky Floral

-Jasmine is perfect for homemade perfume that’s soft but not too girly.
+Jasmine is perfect for homemade perfume—it's soft but not too girly in this perfume body spray.
 To keep it from feeling overpowering, blend with neroli and sweet orange.

 - 5 drops NOW Sweet Orange Oil